European Union makes Ukraine a candidate for EU membership - KESQ

 The membership process can be long and tortuous.

-Turkey, for example, applied for membership in 1987, received candidate status in 1999, and had to wait until 2005 to start talks for actual entry.
-Only one of more than 30 negotiating “chapters” has been completed in the years since, and the whole process is at a standstill as a result of various disputes between the EU and Turkey.
+Turkey applied for membership in 1987, received candidate status in 1999, and had to wait until 2005 to start talks for actual entry.
+The whole process is at a standstill because of various disputes between the EU and Turkey.

-Similarly, several Balkan countries have been seeking without success for many years to join the EU.
+Similarly, several Balkan countries have been seeking for many years to join the EU.

-European officials have said that Ukraine has already adopted about 70% of the EU rules and standards, but they also have pointed to corruption and the need for deep political and economic reforms in the country.
+European officials have said that Ukraine has already adopted about 70% of the EU rules and standards, but they also have pointed to the need for other far-reaching measures.

-“Considerable efforts will be needed, especially in the fight against corruption and the establishment of an effective rule of law,” Belgian Prime Minister Alexander De Croo said.
-“But I am convinced that it is precisely the (postwar) reconstruction of Ukraine that will provide opportunities to take important steps forward.”
+Leaders also discussed immediate support to Ukraine, with the European Commission set to soon bring forward a proposal to grant new financial aid of up to 9 billion euros.

+Food security was also on the table as they agreed to continue working on solutions to help Ukraine export grain and other goods via “ solidarity lanes to get around a Russian blockade of Black Sea ports.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine